platformsh/platformsh-docs/docs/src/guides/gatsby/headless/_index.md

 There are a few important points you will need to keep in mind when deploying this pattern if you have already [deployed Gatsby by itself](/guides/gatsby/deploy/_index.md) on Platform.sh, which are relevant to each backend example.
 After following the steps below, you may find that Gatsby fails to bundle assets during its build on projects of the "Development" plan size.
 This is a factor of both the size and number of Gatsby's dependencies on the frontend, as well as the amount of data being pulled from the backend.

 Multi-application projects generally require more resources to run on Platform.sh, and so the trial's default `development` plan may not be enough to run your existing site.
-You are free to either proceed with a smaller plan with your code or increase the resources at this point for the project.
+You are free to either proceed with a smaller plan to test or increase the resources at this point for the project.
 Otherwise, it may be best to initially deploy the templates listed in each backend guide to start out, and later modify that project to include your own code with more resources as you get used to developing on Platform.sh.

 ## Headless backends